una-dinosauria/3d-pose-baseline/README.md

 ### Pre-trained model

-We also provide a model pre-trained on Stacked-Hourglass detections, available through [google drive](https://drive.google.com/file/d/0BxWzojlLp259MF9qSFpiVjl0cU0/view?usp=sharing)
+We also provide a model pre-trained on Stacked-Hourglass detections, available through [google drive](https://drive.google.com/file/d/0BxWzojlLp259MF9qSFpiVjl0cU0/view?usp=sharing).

 To test the model, decompress the file at the top level of this project, and call

 `python src/predict_3dpose.py --camera_frame --residual --batch_norm --dropout 0.5 --max_norm --evaluateActionWise --use_sh --epochs 200 --sample --load 4874200`

+### Fine-tuned stacked-hourglass detections

+You can find the detections produced by Stacked Hourglass after fine-tuning on the H3.6M dataset on [google drive](https://drive.google.com/open?id=0BxWzojlLp259S2FuUXJ6aUNxZkE).

 ### Citing